jlengstorf/lengstorf.com/content/drafts/labels.md

 **If [the story I tell myself]({{< ref "blog/stories.md" >}}) is that I am my labels, I've cut off huge areas of opportunity for personal development, exploration, new ideas, and growth.** Not because I have an aversion to becoming better, but because I took a shortcut that prevented me from even seeing that those opportunities existed in the first place.[^traveler]

 [^traveler]:
     The concept of travel was one of these moments in my life.
-I had always assumed that long-term travel was for Rich Travelers, and that label didn't apply to me.
+I had always assumed that long-term travel was for Rich Travelers — a label that didn't apply to me.
 I believed I wasn't part of the group who could travel, so I never gave any consideration to whether or not I could do it.

     As soon as I challenged the assumption that labels dictate possibilities, I was able to see the opportunity, and it resulted in one of the [greatest adventures of my life so far]({{< ref "two-years-in-airbnbs.md" >}}).